 “What about you Bren… you want to live in the city?”
-Knowing her life was spelled out for her, as suitors waited, wealth was assured and she could thrive with a privilege these boys did not have.
+Curious, as her life was spelled out for her, suitors waited, wealth was assured and she could thrive with a privilege these boys did not have.

-Bren had an active imagination but couldn’t picture any future yet, he was still dreaming about girls and the one he can smell directly next to him.
+Bren had an active imagination but couldn’t picture any future, he was still dreaming about girls and the one he can smell directly next to him.
 “I don’t rightly know, but my brother gets the farm, and I’ll figure something out.” with a wink and smile.

-Keyla watches her feet as they dangle over the edge, just glancing up to see a man pass her coming from the city.
-First …it was the shoes that caught her attention, they were nothing more than leather coverings tied with twine.
-His pants were attached to his shirt made from one long leather strip that was closed at the front.
-From behind the growth on his face…. too long for a gentleman…he looked her straight in the face.
+Keyla watches her feet as they dangle over the edge, just glancing up to see a man pass by coming from the city.
+First …it was his shoes that caught her attention, they were nothing more than leather coverings tied with twine.
+His pants were attached to his shirt as if made from one long leather strip that was closed at the front.
+From behind the growth on his face…. too long for a gentleman…he looked her straight in the face and said “Howdy!”

-As the man passed and the young woman was curious, clearly a poor man, but yet he walked with importance and gusto.
+The man walked with importance and gusto.
 Over his back he carried a large wooden tree pod from the giant trees in the north, but it was halved and worn as if a carpenter’s tools had molded it.
 The resemblance to a large brown walking turtle made her giggle.
-A wagon stopped abruptly and two boys jumped down and began to follow the man down the embankment under the bridge.
+A wagon stopped abruptly and two boys jumped down beginning to follow the man down the embankment under the bridge.
 Men halted their horses, resting on the saddles, watching over the railing to the scene below.